 There is a new Central NHS Computer System called the Summary Care Record (SCR).
 The Summary Care Record is meant to help emergency doctors and nurses help you when you contact them when the surgery is closed.
 Initially, it will contain just your medications and allergies.

 This section explains why the GP Practice collects information about you and how that information may be used.

 The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in clinic, etc.).
 These records help to provide you with the best possible healthcare.
-Please see fair processing notice for further information.
+Please see the Privacy Notice for Patients and the Young Patient Privacy Notice, also the fair processing notice for Greater Huddersfield Clinical Commissioning Group for further information.

 In line with Department of Health Guidelines the Practice has a complaints procedure.
 It is available in the following languages - Farsi, Polish, Urdu and Hungarian.
 Equally we welcome constructive criticism so we can ensure our services are meeting the needs of our patients.

 There are occasions when examinations of an intimate nature are needed.
 This practice is committed to putting our patients at ease and therefore has made a chaperone service available to our patients.
 Chaperones may not always be available immediately therefore the patient may have to make an appointment for a mutually convenient time.